 10. Holy Hygge: Creating a Place for People to Gather and the Gospel to Grow by Jamie Erikson

 How do we unite the concept of hygge that has received so much hype and the gospel?
 I appreciate that in this book each chapter concludes with scripture passages, questions, and a prayer.
 Within the first few chapters, I knew that this was going to be one of my favorite reads in 2023.
 The author also does a hilarious description of what living in Minnesota is like.
 Spoiler!
 I think she exaggerated just a little.
+If you are looking for a book about how hospitality fits in with family life, this is it!

 Are there any others you would add to this list?
 What books have impacted you as a homemaker?
 I hope that you check many of these out!
 Let me know what you think of them.
 I would love to connect over on IG or FB.